Astro Photography And The Milky Way

 4. Be Aware Of Star Trailing

 Shooting stars seems pretty straight forward right?
 Make your aperture super wide, bump up your ISO and max out your shutter speed to 30 secs.
 Wrong.
-As tempting and logical as it is to do a 30 second exposure it actually will cause your stars to trail.
+As tempting and logical as it is to do a 30-second exposure it actually will cause your stars to trail.
 So what is star trailing and how can we avoid it?

 As we all know, the earth is constantly spinning; including while you’re taking a long exposure.
-During that time you are taking the photo, that rotation of the earth causes your stars to streak or trail making them look blurry, unnatural, and just bleh looking.
+During that time you are taking the photo, that rotation of the earth causes your stars to streak or trail making them look blurry, unnatural, and just blah looking.
 To prevent this, shoot around 10secs – 13sec exposures on wide angles(16mm-35mm), while just around 8secs-5secs if you are shooting on a longer lens of 50mm or greater(generally).
-The stars may appear dark in camera but keep in mind you can bump the exposure in Lightroom and it will look amazing!
+The stars may appear dark in the camera but keep in mind you can bump the exposure in Lightroom and it will look amazing!
 See below for an example of star trailing:

 5. Illuminate Your Foreground With A Headlamp

 It’s pretty damn dark at 2:00am.
 So dark that, sometimes, not even a long exposure can produce much detail in the shadows.
 Luckily you have(or should have)your trusty headlamp strapped to your head!
-While you’re camera is taking the photo, try flashing the foreground with your headlamp for a moment, and then turn it off.
-This will help to light things up in the shadowy areas and can add a cool effect!
+While your camera is taking the photo, try flashing the foreground with your headlamp for a moment, and then turn it off.
+This will help to lighten things up in the shadowy areas and can add a cool effect!
 This takes a ton of experimenting but once you get it right… it’s oh so good!
 See a few examples below:

 6. Check Your Focus

-I can’t even count the amount of times that I would have tried to shoot star photos and they would end up being out of focus the second I saw them on my computer.
+I can’t even count the number of times that I would have tried to shoot star photos and they would end up being out of focus the second I saw them on my computer.
 Focus is a tricky thing to keep tabs on when its dark outside.
 So here’s a cheeky trick to keep things crispy.
 Hint: it doesn’t involve just setting your lens to infinity.

 Go into LiveView on your camera(when you can see the scene through your camera screen)and look for any visible star.
 There is always at least 1 bright star that will show up on LiveView.
 Magnify your LiveView to get a closer look at the star.
 From here, focus up on the star until it looks nice and sharp.
 Now you’re good to take the photo!
 I tend to repeat this process every time I change setups.